I'll Never Smile Again

-"I'll Never Smile Again" is a 1939 song written by Ruth Lowe.
-It has been recorded by many other artists since, becoming a standard.
+"I'll Never Smile Again" is a 1939 song which became a 1940 Billboard chart-topper by Tommy Dorsey written by Ruth Lowe.
+It has been recorded by many other artists since, becoming a jazz and pop standard.

 The most successful and best-known million selling single version of the song was recorded by Tommy Dorsey and His Orchestra, with vocals provided by Frank Sinatra and The Pied Pipers.
+Tommy Dorsey has a solo on trombone during the break and as a coda near the end of the song.
 This recording was released as a Victor 78, 26628A, in 1940.
 This version was number one on Billboards first "National List of Best Selling Retail Records"—the first official national music chart—on July 27, 1940, staying at the top spot for 12 weeks until October 12, 1940.
 The tune was inducted into the Grammy Hall of Fame in 1982.
+Tommy Dorsey and Frank Sinatra performed the song in the 1941 Paramount Pictures musical Las Vegas Nights.
+The Dorsey and Sinatra recording was also released as a V-disc in February, 1946 by the U.S. War Department for the armed forces.

+Ruth Lowe personally presented the song to Tommy Dorsey.Jennings, Peter.
+Ruth's Wonderful Song.
+Victoria, BC, Canada: Castle Carrington, 2021.
+Percy Faith performed it first live on radio broadcasts on the Canadian Broadcasting Corporation.
+Glenn Miller made the first recording and was the first to release it.
+The composition had its copyright renewed in 1966, and it will enter the American public domain on January 1, 2035.